harryseo1992/Pycharm-For-Dummies/index.md

 ---

-## Getting Started

-This guide is intended for programming students looking for a professional IDE to take advantage of during their first python course.
-The guide assumes you have completed the following prerequisites.

-Before we get started, make sure you [meet the minimum system requirements](https://www.jetbrains.com/help/pycharm/installation-guide.html#requirements) for PyCharm.

----

 ## Prerequisites

 This guide works with the following program versions noted below.
 Higher versions may not work depending on future changes.